Frederick D. Gregory

-Frederick Drew Gregory (born January 7, 1941) is a former United States Air Force pilot, military engineer, test pilot, and NASA astronaut as well as former NASA Deputy Administrator.
-He also served briefly as NASA Acting Administrator in early 2005, covering the period between the departure of Sean O'Keefe and the swearing in of Michael D. Griffin.
+Frederick Drew Gregory (born January 7, 1941) is a former United States Air Force pilot, military engineer, test pilot, and NASA astronaut as well as former NASA deputy administrator.
+He also served briefly as NASA acting administrator in early 2005, covering the period between the departure of Sean O'Keefe and the swearing in of Michael D. Griffin.

 Early life and education

-Frederick Gregory was born on January 7, 1941, in Washington, D.C.
-His father was Francis A. Gregory, an educator who was assistant superintendent for D.C.
-Public Schools as well as the first Black president of the D.C.
+Gregory was born to an African-American family in Washington, D.C. on January 7, 1941.
+His father was Francis A. Gregory, an educator who was the assistant superintendent for the District of Columbia Public Schools, as well as the first Black president of the Washington, D.C.
 Public Library Board of Trustees.
-His father was given the honors of having the Francis A. Gregory Neighborhood Library named after him.
-His mother was Nora Drew Gregory, a lifelong educator as well as public library advocate.
-She was also the sister of noted African-American physician, surgeon and researcher Dr. Charles Drew, who developed improved techniques for blood storage, and applied his expert knowledge in developing large-scale blood banks early in World War II, saving thousands of Allied lives.
+His father was given the honor of having the Francis A. Gregory Neighborhood Library named after him.
+His mother was Nora Drew Gregory, who was a lifelong educator, as well as a public library advocate.
+She was also the sister of the noted African-American physician, surgeon and researcher Dr. Charles Drew, who developed improved techniques for blood storage and applied his expert knowledge in developing large-scale blood banks early in World War II, saving thousands of Allied soldiers' lives.
 Gregory's great-grandfather was educator James Monroe Gregory.
 His family lore suggests he has an ancestor from Madagascar.

-Gregory was raised in Washington, D.C. and graduated from Anacostia High School.
+Gregory was raised in Washington, D.C., and graduated from Anacostia High School.
 He attended the United States Air Force Academy after being nominated by Adam Clayton Powell Jr.; there, he received his Air Force commission and an undergraduate degree in military engineering.